 He has co-authored or edited five books including School Knowledge for the Masses (with J. Meyer and D. Kamens), Law and the Shaping of Public Education (with D. Tyack and T. James), Global Educational Expansion: Historical legacies and political obstacles (with J. Resnik and J. Corrales); School Knowledge in Comparative and Historical Perspective (with C. Braslavsky) and PISA, Power, and Policy: The emergence of global educational governance (with H-D Meyer).

-Benavot previously taught in the sociology departments at the University of Georgia (1985-1990) and the Hebrew University of Jerusalem (1990-2007) and has served as a visiting professor at universities in Argentina, Japan, Germany, Italy, Malta, France and Israel.
+Benavot previously taught in the sociology departments at the University of Georgia (1985-1990) and the Hebrew University of Jerusalem (1990-2007) and has served as a visiting professor at universities in Argentina, Japan, Germany, Italy, Malta and France.
 Benavot has been involved in European Union-sponsored socio-economic research as a consortium partner, lead partner and evaluator.
 He received a post-doctoral National Academy of Education fellowship from the Spencer Foundation (USA) and a national Alon Fellowship (Israel).
 In 2007 he was elected to the CIES Board of Directors and until recently served as coeditor of the journal, Comparative Education Review.
-He currently serves on the advisory boards of the Mediterranean Journal of Educational Studies, Revista de Educación and The European Journal of Social Sciences-Innovation and Revista Latinoamericana de Educación Comparada.
+He currently serves on the advisory boards of the Mediterranean Journal of Educational Studies, Revista de Educación, The European Journal of Social Sciences-Innovation and Revista Latinoamericana de Educación Comparada.